Private equity seeks to soothe $163 billion headache

 But the shift is deeper than pinpointing new areas on a map.

-This month CVC [CVC.UL] invested 2.2 billion euros (£1.6 billion) in British roadside recovery group RAC, the first investment by its Strategic Opportunities fund.
+This month CVC invested 2.2 billion euros ($2.4 bln) in British roadside recovery group RAC, the first investment by its Strategic Opportunities fund.

 The $4.5 billion pool has fewer than 10 investors, allowing its limited partners (LPs) to spend large chunks at a time.
 It has a longer life to enable it to hold assets for eight years plus, against the usual three to five years - but it also has a lower return profile.
 U.S. giant Carlyle is raising a similar fund.